marjanom/exercise1/pages/posts/pages.md

 #### Scenario 2: Your page paths depend on external data

-Next.js allows you to create pages with **dynamic routes**.
+Next.js allows you to create pages withh **dynamic routes**.
 For example, you can create a file called `pages/posts/[id].js` to show a single blog post based on `id`.
-This will allow you to show a blog post with `id: 1` when you access `posts/1`.
+This will allow you to show a blog post withh `id: 1` when you access `posts/1`.

 > To learn more about dynamic routing, check the [Dynamic Routing documentation](/docs/routing/dynamic-routes.md).